About

 Soularly began as many stories do— as an idea.

-It was 2021 when I was on a solo camping trip.
-It was nightfall and it was a full moon.
-I laid in my tent with my mesh roof just looking at the stars, when a thought came in my head.
+I was on a solo camping trip in late 2021.
+I laid in my tent watching the full moon and the stars through the mesh, when a thought came in my head.

-The thought was: life yearns for “true” sustainability, and “true” sustainability is validation, love, trust, and understanding.
+Life yearns for “true” sustainability, and “true” sustainability is validation, love, trust, and intentional action that embraces life’s nuances.

 I feverishly took notes at what I felt was cracking some code to life.
 The thoughts I had didn’t feel like my own.
 I was writing in my journal as if I was tapped into something else.